O’Connor, Pettersson help Penguins rout Maple Leafs 7-1 | Globalnews.ca

 Pittsburgh opened a 3-1 lead with goals on its first two shots of the second period.
 Matheson scored on a wraparound at 1:38 and Zucker added another goal 15 seconds later.
 Zucker’s shot from the left-side wall hit off the skate of Toronto defenseman Timothy Liljegren and beat Campbell to the near post.

 O’Connor scored his second of the game in a similar fashion at 11:01.
-His centering pass on a 2-on-1 hit the skate of Maple Leafs defenseman Jake Muzzin and went into the net.
+His centering pass on a 2-on-1 hit Muzzin’s skate and went into the net.
 Pettersson gave Pittsburgh a 5-1 lead at 13:59 with a wrist shot from the slot off the rush.

 Boyle scored 20 seconds into the third and Rodrigues added a power-play goal at 2:24.